 By weight, San Pedro is approximately 93.5% water, with mescaline concentrations varying greatly, ranging from 0.025% to 4.7% of dry cactus weight.
-Mescaline is mostly concentrated immediately underneath the outermost, somewhat translucent layer of the magical cactus — in its damp, green flesh.
+Mescaline is mostly concentrated immediately underneath the outermost, somewhat translucent layer of the cactus, in its damp, green flesh.

 Marginal concentrations of mescaline are also found in other parts of the plant, including the cream-colored pulp below the flesh.
-However, it is often advised to refrain from indulging in the nausea-inducing pulp.
+However, it is often advised to refrain from consuming the pulp as it can be quite nauseating.

 San Pedro also contains the following alkaloids in trace amounts:

-The amount of San Pedro needed to induce a psychedelic experience can vary considerably.
-For mescaline, a common beginner dose is around 200-300 milligrams, which roughly corresponds to 200-300 grams of fresh San Pedro.
+The amount of San Pedro cactus required to elicit a psychedelic experience can vary greatly.
+For mescaline, which is one of the main alkaloids found in San Pedro, a typical beginner's dose is approximately 200-300 milligrams.
+This roughly translates to 200-300 grams of fresh San Pedro cactus.

-According to anthropology professor and expert in Peruvian shamanism, Bonnie Glass-Coffin, the importance of San Pedro in the coastal Sechura Desert and the country’s central highlands, precedes the dawn of written history in the region.
+According to Bonnie Glass-Coffin, an anthropology professor and expert in Peruvian shamanism, San Pedro has been of great importance in the coastal Sechura Desert and the central highlands of Peru since before the dawn of written history in the region.

-The earliest archaeological evidence for the use of the sacred plant medicine comes from the Guitarrero Cave in the north-central sierra, dating back to 8200–6800 BC, where remnants of Echinopsis pachanoi were discovered in accompaniment with ceremonial artifacts.
-The Guitarrero cave is so old that its earliest artifacts are classified as part of the Lithic period — the earliest period of human occupation in the Americas.
+The earliest archaeological evidence for the use of San Pedro comes from the Guitarrero Cave in the north-central sierra, dating back to 8200–6800 BC.
+Remnants of the cactus were discovered in association with ceremonial artifacts in this cave, which is so ancient that its earliest artifacts are classified as part of the Lithic period, the earliest period of human occupation in the Americas.

-The extensive history of San Pedro use is also evidenced by ancient depictions of the cactus on pottery, textiles, and prehistoric petroglyphs dating long before the Spanish conquest of the Inca empire.
+The extensive history of San Pedro use is evidenced by ancient depictions of the cactus on pottery, textiles, and prehistoric petroglyphs that date back long before the Spanish conquest of the Inca empire.

-San Pedro is also depicted on 2,200-year-old pottery on the southern coast near Nazca, and 3,000-year-old stone sculptures in the central highlands of Ancash.
-Extraordinarily, there is also evidence of San Pedro usage in Andean preceramic times on the northern coast of Peru 4,000 years ago.
+San Pedro is also depicted on pottery that is 2,200 years old from the southern coast near Nazca, as well as on 3,000-year-old stone sculptures in the central highlands of Ancash.
+There is also evidence of San Pedro usage in Andean preceramic times on the northern coast of Peru dating back 4,000 years ago.

-Reverence for San Pedro's remarkable mind-manifesting properties is heavily portrayed in the pottery of the Cupisnique, a pre-Columbian indigenous culture that flourished from 1500 - 500 BC high in the Andes and on the northern coast of modern-day Lambayeque, where, presently, the church of San Pedro peacefully resides.
+Reverence for San Pedro's visionary properties is heavily portrayed in the pottery of the Cupisnique, a pre-Columbian indigenous culture that flourished from 1500 to 500 BC in the Andes and on the northern coast of modern-day Lambayeque, where the church of San Pedro now resides.